-Shrimp is a great appetizer with a spicy cocktail sauce or shrimps scampi.
+Shrimp is a great appetizer with a spicy cocktail sauce or shrimp scampi.
 Either way, it is imperative to know how to tell if shrimp is bad.

 You really do not want to mess around with seafood raw or cooked if you think that it might have spoiled.
 The smell alone will tell you if you need to throw it out but there are also a few other ways to tell also.

 Eating bad shellfish is one of the most common causes of food poisoning.
 It isn’t something you want to take a chance at or mess with.

 How to tell if shrimp is bad?
 Shrimp that is cooked or raw should not have a fishy smell or the aroma of ammonia.
 The texture of bad shrimp will be slimy and they will look faded in color.

 Eating bad seafood is never a good idea.
 If you suspect that your shrimp is spoiled then it should be thrown away.
 Using your senses is always the best way to figure out if shrimp is bad.